kojq/gal/README.md

 ## License

-The license is subject to change at the discretion of [kojq](https://github.com/kojq).
+Licensing is subject to change at the discretion of [kojq](https://github.com/kojq).

 ## Credits